Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Alabama Betting Records & Stats

-- Alabama's 32 games this season have gone over this contest's total of 144.5 points 21 times.
+- In 21 games this season, Alabama and its opponents have scored more than 144.5 combined points.

-- The average total in Alabama's matchups this year is 151.3, 6.8 more points than this game's over/under.
+- Alabama has an average point total of 151.3 in its outings this year, 6.8 more points than this matchup's over/under.

 - The Crimson Tide's ATS record is 20-12-0 this season.